 OPTION 3: Consider a Short-Term Health Insurance Plan

-Short-term plans provide a viable solution if you expect to experience a gap in coverage between now and the next open enrollment period (in November of 2021).
+Short-term plans provide a viable solution if you expect to experience a gap in coverage between now and the next open enrollment period.
 Commonly referred to as short-term health insurance or temporary health insurance, short-term medical (STM) plans provide consumers with an affordable way to pay for healthcare for a brief period of time.
 (Most STM plans run for 30- to 364-days, but some plans can be purchased for up to three years.)
 While these plans do not cover essential health benefits and thus are not ACA-compliant, they do cover a wide range of services and provide a degree of financial security if you need to make an unexpected trip to the emergency room.

 While major medical plans require consumers to enroll during a dedicated Open Enrollment Period, it is possible to enroll in a short-term health insurance policy during any time of year.
 For this reason, short-term plans are a popular choice for uninsured Americans seeking coverage outside of open enrollment.
 To be sure, short-term health insurance plans are relatively cheap –- but not everyone qualifies for them.
 Because these plans are not required to cover pre-existing conditions, securing this type of coverage may be impossible if you are ill or suffer from chronic health conditions.

 Faith-based healthcare is offered through 501(c)(3) nonprofit charities with a religiously-oriented purpose, and serve as alternatives to health insurance.
 These plans are often referred to as “health sharing ministries” or “healthcare sharing ministries.”( Many states have banned the sale of Christian Ministry plans, so it is important to check to see if you can purchase in your state)